geoneo1/SimpleWebcomicTheme/SWC_FAQS.md

 <a name="ShowShareButtons">
 ###I can't see my share buttons
 Make sure that the “Post metadata" option is turned on.
 The Post metadata includes the *author*, *time stamp*, *tags*, *notes*, *comment count*, *content source*, as well as all the *share options*.
-The theme has options to individual hide these features.
+The theme has options to individually hide these features.

 <a name="ShowBannerImage">
 ###My banner image is not showing